Sick Of Cooking? Here's How To Get Back Into It For Fall

 If like me, you're someone who always needs to have a plan, the idea of heading to the store without an exact list of things to buy might sound terrifying, but it can also scare you out of a rut.
 Take a walk on the wild side and go explore what seasonal ingredients have shown up in your store's produce aisle.
 Then, get to dreaming about what you could create with them.

 Better yet, go to your local farmer's market to see their seasonal offerings.
 There you can discover new, fresh ingredients and talk to the people who produce them for ideas on how to incorporate them into your cooking.
-The bright colors of fall foods are sure to get our imaginations going.
+The bright colours of autumn foods are sure to get our imaginations going.

 Take a virtual cooking class